Plymouth High School (Wisconsin)

 Plymouth Comprehensive High School (commonly referred to as Plymouth High School) is a public comprehensive high school located in Plymouth, Wisconsin.
 It serves grades 9-12 and is part of the Plymouth Joint School District.
-The school is part of the East Central Conference for WIAA athletics.

 With an enrollment of approximately 800 students and 53 full-time teachers, Plymouth High School has a 94 percent graduation rate.
 More than two-thirds of Plymouth graduates pursue higher education.
 Plymouth High School also offers college credit courses.

 Enrollment

 From 2000–2019, high school enrollment declined 20.6%.